lyz-code/repository-orm/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you find what you think might be a security vulnerability with repository-pattern, please do not create an issue on github.
+If you find what you think might be a security vulnerability with repository-orm, please do not create an issue on github.
 Instead please email lyz-code-security-advisories@riseup.net I'll reply to your email promptly and try to get a patch out ASAP.